 Audio recording is the process of capturing sound.
 Sound is captured by a recording microphone or other recording device.
 From there, the sound can be changed and manipulated by mixers and other specialized equipment used by sound technicians and producers.

 There are many different types of audio recording devices, including recorders, players, and duplicators.
 Digital recording devices, such as portable audio recorders, are small and handy, and feature built-in microphones or microphone inputs.
-Mountable recording devices are suitable for permanent locations like recording studios, conference rooms, and places of worship.
+Mountable recording devices are suitable for permanent locations like conference rooms, places of worship, and pro audio recording studios.
 Multi-track mixers and recorders are versatile by allowing for multiple recording channels, and use during live performances.
 Analog recording devices include cassette recorders, as well as equipment to convert analog recordings into digital files.

 An audio recorder mixer allows the user to manipulate the audio input by altering the high and low frequencies, the volume, and the presence in stereo output, as well as allowing the inputs to be diverted into specified auxiliary outputs.
 Audio mixers are optimal for both in-studio recording sessions and for live performances.
 The mixer allows for nuance and control in the output, creating the ability to carefully balance all of the instruments or inputs.
 Being able to divert sound into auxiliary output is especially useful in recording sessions when instrumentalists may need to listen to specific parts of the mix.